Reclaiming Your Innocence

 There are other healthy parts of who we are, but they have often been suppressed, exiled to banished.
 This happens when we are raised in an environment where we had to behave or act in a certain way to be safe, receive love, be accepted.
 Yet when we banish those parts, we feel incomplete.
 Our aliveness, joy, excitement dies with them.

-Presence or witness conscious is engaging the part of us who can witness or observe all part of who we are.
+Presence or witness conscious is engaging the part of us who can witness or observe all parts of who we are.
 Awareness practices can help to build our Presence / Witness Consciousness.
 This enables us to dis-identify with the pain body and allow for an environment where healing can take place.

 Component 3: Identifying the Parts.